Before you apply for Core Training you should check that you're eligible.

 Disability Confidence Scheme

-We are committed to supporting applicants who require additional support due to disability or health conditions.
+We are committed to supporting you if you require additional support due to disability or health conditions.
 You can apply for adjustments via Oriel, but please note the Disability Confidence Scheme (DCS) has replaced the previous Guaranteed Interview Scheme.
 Please refer to the guidance on the Medical Specialty Recruitment page for more information.

 Reasonable adjustments